miraccozcan/-Abstract-Syntax-Tree-Generation/group_2_assignment_3_README.md

 **Group Number:** 2
 **Group Members:**
-- [Member 1 Name] - [member1email@myseneca.ca]
+- Mirac Ozcan (mozkan1@myseneca.ca)
-- [Member 2 Name] - [member2email@myseneca.ca]
+- Sidhant Sharma (ssharma471@myseneca.ca)
-- [Member 3 Name] - [member3email@myseneca.ca]
+- Arvin (aarmand1@myseneca.ca)
-- [Member 4 Name] - [member4email@myseneca.ca]
+- Paschal (Pibeh@myseneca.ca)

 **Date Completed:** November 8, 2025

 **Authenticity Declaration:**
-I declare this submission is the result of our group work and has not been shared with any other groups/students or 3rd party content provider.
+We declare this submission is the result of our group work and has not been shared with any other groups/students or 3rd party content provider.
 This submitted piece of work is entirely of our own creation.

 ---